When you become a teacher, you adopt a title at the beginning of your name. As a result, you adopt a new identity.

 You are now Mr Wilson.
 Your job in your new identity is to discover who Mr Wilson is to others.

-When we become a teacher, we must create a new identity for ourselves in the classroom and create a professional gap between ourselves outside the classroom and inside the classroom.
+When we become a teacher, we must create a new identity for ourselves in the classroom and create a professional gap between ourselves inside and outside the classroom.

 This isn’t to suggest that you need to be rigid without personality.
 It is important that you share some of your personality with your students to build rapport and engagement.
 It’s about having some distance to maintain professionalism and to upload a particular ethos around students.
 As teachers, there is a code of conduct that stipulates how you interact with students.
 Take for example, your love for beer.
 This topic doesn’t come up in the classroom.
 That trip to Amsterdam?
 Save it for another time.